South Beyond 6000 Challenge (SB6K)

 The 40 peaks are contained within 6 ranges: the Smokies, Plotts, Balsams, Craggies, Blacks, and Roans.
 The southwestern most peak is Clingmans Dome in the Smokies, while the northernmost is Grassy Ridge in the Roans.
 All 40 are in North Carolina or on the North Carolina-Tennessee border except Mt.
 Le Conte, which is within Tennessee.

 Our thanks go to Leroy Fox, SMHC; Hugh Chase, SMHC and CMC; and the authors of 100 Favorite Hikes for the write-ups; to Agatha McClellan for the design of the logo depicting South Beyond 6000; and to Frank Huffaker for the artistic arrangement of the maps.
 A special thanks to Hugh Thompson, TEHCC, who was the driving force to initiate South Beyond 6000.
-The committee is grateful to Ron Tagliapietra of Greenville, SC, for his collection of data.
 A special commendation goes to Dr. Ed Dunn of Asheville, NC, who has provided leadership to the SB6K program since its inception.

 When South Beyond 6000 was first organized, most of the mountains over 6000 feet were pristine spruce-fir forested summits.
 In the past twenty years, however, the wooly aphid blight and pollution from acid rain have killed the boreal zone trees, opening the canopy to wind and deadfalls along with thick briar patches.
 The peakbagger confronts a thick and difficult vegetation to struggle through to obscure and often almost invisible summits, only guessing where the true summit lies.
 Knowledge of map and compass, long sleeve shirts and long pants, and gloves are a must.